Chili Lime Shrimp

 Instructions

-• Pat shrimp dry, then place in a bowl.
-Season with salt, pepper, and garlic powder, and toss to coat evenly.
+• Pat 1 pound raw shrimp dry, then place in a bowl.
+Season with 1/2 teaspoon kosher salt, 1/2 teaspoon black pepper, and 1/2 teaspoon garlic powder, and toss to coat evenly.

-• In a small bowl, stir together chili paste, honey, and the juice and zest of the limes.
+• In a small bowl, stir together 2 Tablespoons chili paste, 1 Tablespoon honey, and the juice and zest of 2 limes.

-• Heat a skillet over medium-high heat and add the olive oil.
+• Heat a skillet over medium-high heat and add the 1 Tablespoon olive oil.

 • Add the shrimp to the pan and cook for 1-2 minutes, then flip and cook another 1-2 minutes on the second side.